If you are looking for a great pie recipe and want a pie master to walk you through it, then look no further because we have got you covered!

 Here is the best part: You don’t need to be a master baker to get this recipe right.
-Make sure you keep scrolling because she is also walking us through each and every step of the pie making process so you can make a flawless one at home.
+Make sure you keep scrolling because she is also walking us through every step of the pie-making process so you can make a flawless one at home.

-- 1 1/4 cup Cup-4-Cup Gluten Free Flour blend (plus extra for rolling out the dough)
+- 1-1/4 cup gluten-free flour blend (plus extra for rolling out the dough)

 - 1/2 cup unsalted butter, very cold

 - Place flour and salt in the bowl of a food processor.
 Pulse a few times to combine.
 Add cold butter and coconut sugar.
 Process on low until the butter and flour start to combine.

 - Add 5 tablespoons cold water.
 Pulse until the dough resembles wet sand, with some larger pieces of butter mixed in.

 - Spread a large piece of plastic wrap on the counter.
 Gently dump the dough (it will be crumbly) onto plastic wrap.
 Wrap up the dough with plastic wrap and mold it with your hands so the dough forms a disc.
 Refrigerate the dough for at least 30 minutes.

 - When you are ready to roll out the crust, remove the dough from the refrigerator, unwrap it, and let sit at room temperature for about 5 or 10 minutes.
 Use your hands to flatten the dough slightly so it will be easier to roll out.
 Toss some flour on your countertop and place the flattened dough in the center.